Human Ingenuity

 Anita Gajdecki

-Having grown up in the British Isles, the changing weather and the majesty of the sky have always been of great interest to me.
+Having grown up in the British Isles, the changing weather and the majesty and power of the sky have always been of great interest to me.
 It inspired me as a college undergraduate to study the universe as an astrophysicist, and then in later years to study the atmospheric sciences.

+Collaborating with the American Meteorological Society, a trusted organization that has been promoting and disseminating accurate scientific information related to the atmospheric, oceanic and hydrological sciences for over 100 years, has been an inspirational part of my mission.
 Expertise embedded within the most highly regarded academic institutions and organizations must be shared regularly and more easily with the broader public in an accessible and digestible way.
 This desire to share scientific knowledge and to bring people together has been my mission for the last fifteen years of my professional career.

 Now, more than ever, scientific facts and correct information need to be made available more widely, and I hope to be in a position to collaborate with the AMS for as long as there is a need to do so, in order to continue and encourage this crucial dialogue.